couchbase-partners/google-gcp-marketplace-k8s-example/README.md

 It is also recommended that you change the **DB_PASSWORD** and **DB_USERNAME** variables.

-Password and Username Rules can be found on the [official couchbase website] (https://developer.couchbase.com/documentation/server/5.1/security/security-passwords.html#topic_iyx_5ps_lq).
+Password and Username Rules can be found on the [official couchbase website](https://developer.couchbase.com/documentation/server/5.1/security/security-passwords.html#topic_iyx_5ps_lq).

 Set the environment variables from exports.sh and substitute those environment variables from 3a-parameter-cb-cluster.yaml into a new file created-cb-cluster.yaml: